 A chapter book: Reading level 5.1

 This has been my favorite read aloud for years!
-My students begged and pleaded for me to keep reading each day.
-It is so realistic that students can relate to it.
+My students begged me to keep reading each day.
+It’s so realistic that students can relate to it.
 It is about eleven-year old Allie Nichols who loves climbing at Fossil Glen, which is dangerously steep and rocky.
 As she is clinging to the side of a cliff, she hears a trusting voice to bring her down the cliff safely.
-The mysterious thing is that there was NOBODY there!
-As she begins to investigate, she realizes that some of her friends were not true friends and she decides to only confide in her long time friend Dub.
+The mysterious thing is that NOBODY there!
+As she begins to investigate, she realizes that some of her friends were not true friends and decides to only confide in her long time friend Dub.
 Allie continues to hear voices and is given clues to a mystery.
-As Ali and Dub gets closer to discovering out the ghostly voice and clues, they realize they uncovered a very gruesome crime and they are now in danger!
-Just like Bunnicula, this book has a series, so my students ran to the library to grab the next one!
+As Ali and Dub get closer to discovering the ghostly voice and clues, they realize they uncovered a very gruesome crime and are in danger!
+This book has a series, so my students were hooked!

 3. It’s Halloween, I’m turning Green! by Dan Gutman